theRobMay/JS211_ArrayPractice/README.md

 1. Use [repl.it](https://www.repl.it) to write the solution code first.
 (It's a faster environment vs using the `node main.js` command over and over again.)
 1. [Use your documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String).
 1. Push yourself to learn on your own.
 Ask: How does this work?
-1. **Clone, setup, testing, and running instructions for all projects are below**
+1. **Clone, setup, testing, and running instructions for all projects is below**

 ******